-It was a last minute, spur of the moment trip, as many of our trips tend to be, due to us being compulsive road-trippers.
+It was a last-minute, spur of the moment trip, as many of our trips tend to be.
 We played a favourite game of ours – beat the weather forecast and gloat.
 It involves finding a tiny speck on the map of Scotland with a good weather forecast.
 As the rest of the country battens down the hatches for high winds, rain and snow, we sit back and wait for the barrage of woeful social media updates from our friends and family, complaining about the weather.
 Then we delivering our sucker punch – photos of us having a fabulous time in the sunshine.
 We struck gold on this trip and gloated with comments like “Is it raining in Edinburgh?
 Gosh, it’s beautiful here” and “SNOW in March that’s crazy.
 It’s sunglasses on weather where we are”.

 Anyway Here are a few of the highlight from our Portpatrick trip.

 En-route to Portpatrick we stopped at Culzean Castle in Ayrshire for a good walk and to explore their vast, dog friendly grounds.
 The castle is pronounced Kullain as in pain and not Culzeen!